Trusted by 19,000+ Clinicians

 A stroke, otherwise known as a Cerebral Vascular Accident (CVA), is usually caused by the blood flow to the brain being cut off, often due to a blood clot.
 It’s important to note that many people recover from strokes, so a specialist chair may only be needed for rehabilitation.

-Often a good level of lateral support will be needed, as will head support, a tilt-in-space action, and a mobile base, as detailed in our blog post.
+Often a good level of lateral support will be needed, as will head support, a tilt-in-space action, and a mobile base, as detailed in this blog post.

 You may want to look for something with flexibility which can be altered to suit the patient’s needs over time.